By Ziv Shay | Updated April 2026

 The tradeoff: Vanguard's website and app feel dated compared to competitors, and it lacks some of the advanced trading tools offered by Fidelity or Schwab.
 But for retirement-focused investors who value low costs above all else, Vanguard is hard to beat.

-How to Choose a Brokerage
+How Do I Choose a Brokerage Account?

 Ready to start investing?
 Use our compound interest calculator to see how your investments could grow over time, or try our retirement calculator to build a plan.